Large dynamical axion field in topological antiferromagnetic insulator Mn$_2$Bi$_2$Te$_5$

 The 001AFM state breaks $\mathcal{T}$ and $\mathcal{P}$ but preserves $\mathcal{PT}$, thus DAF is expected to develop.
 001AFM Mn$_2$Bi$_2$Te$_5$ is insulating with a full energy gap about $0.1$~eV, shown in Fig.~\ref{fig3}(a).
 Fig.~\ref{fig3}(b) shows the density of states (DOS) without spin-orbit coupling (SOC).
 The red states are the projected DOS of Mn $d$ orbitals.
 We can see that the occupied $3d^5$ states and unoccupied $3d^0$ states are well separated in energy, indicating a high spin state.
 The fat band structure calculated through projecting on Te and Bi $p_z$ orbitals is shown in Fig.~\ref{fig3}(c).
-A band inversion is clearly seen at the Fermi level around $\Gamma$ point, which indicates possible nontrivial topological property of Mn$_2$Bi$_2$Te$_5$.
-However, different from $\mathcal{T}$-invariant TIs, by gradually increasing SOC strength $\lambda$ from zero, the energy gap of Mn$_2$Bi$_2$Te$_5$ first decreases to a minimum without closing because of the $M_5$ mass induced by AFM ordering, and then increases.
+A band inversion is clearly seen at the Fermi level around $\Gamma$ point, which indicates possible nontrivial topological property of Mn$_2$Bi$_2$Te$_5$ with nonzero spin Chern number~\cite{wangh2020}.
+However, different from $\mathcal{T}$-invariant TIs, by gradually increasing SOC strength $\lambda$ from zero, the energy gap of Mn$_2$Bi$_2$Te$_5$ first decreases to a minimum without closing because of the $m_5$ mass induced by AFM ordering, and then increases.
 The band inversion happens at energy gap minimum, which is around $0.9\lambda$ for Mn$_2$Bi$_2$Te$_5$ shown in Fig.~\ref{fig3}(d).
 We further confirm that the topological transition is robust to onsite $U$, see Fig.~\ref{fig3}(e).

 Fig.~\ref{fig4}(a) shows the evolution of energy gap as a function of $\lambda$ for 001AFM X$_2$A$_2$B$_5$ materials.
 Eu$_2$Bi$_2$Te$_5$ is topologically nontrivial with the minimum gap occuring at $\sim0.82\lambda$.
 While the gaps of X$_2$Sb$_2$Te$_5$, X$_2$Bi$_2$Se$_5$ and X$_2$Sb$_2$Se$_5$ monotonously decrease and do not arrive at a minimum, which indicates that they are topologically trivial due to reduced SOC compared to X$_2$Bi$_2$Te$_5$.
-Interestingly, one can effectively tune $\lambda$ and energy gap by element substitution (Bi/Sb, Te/Se) as shown in Fig.~\ref{fig4}(b).
+Interestingly, one can effectively tune $\lambda$ and energy gap by element substitution (Bi/Sb, Te/Se) as shown in Fig.~\ref{fig4}(b), which further optimizes materials for large DAF.
 Each line has a minimum at certain $x_c$ indicating a band inversion for a topological transition.